-High Cake PDI: Protein PDI is much higher compared to hot pressing processes.
-However, it should be noted that, due to the low temperature process, anti-nutritional factors, if present, are not destroyed (e.g. Trypsin Inhibitor and Urease activity in Soya Beans) This may affect the nutritional value of the cake.
+High Cake PDI is much higher compared to any other pressing processes.
+However, it should be noted that, due to the low temperature process, anti-nutritional factors, if present, are not destroyed (e.g. Trypsin Inhibitor and Urease activity in Soya Beans).
+This may affect the nutritional value of the cake.
 To maintain a high PDI and at the same time neutralize anti nutritional factors see Extrusion + Full Press.

 OPEX Saving: due to the simple processing sequence, without a heating step, cold single stage full pressing has a lower utility consumption thereby a relatively low OPEX.

 CAPEX Saving: due to the simple processing sequence, and no usage of steam, the plant will not have cookers or boilers, therefore Cold single Stage Full Pressing requires a relatively low investment.

 The seed from storage may contain up to 2% foreign material.
 The purpose of the cleaning process is to remove as much of foreign material as possible.
 An optional weighing process can be foreseen to get an accurate inventory of the material being sent through the seed preparation process.

 Milling is aimed at reducing inlet raw material into smaller size particles.
 This step may not be needed on smaller and softer feed materials.
 Milling can be achieved in a hammer mill, or cracking rolls.